Learn what labor percentage is and how to calculate it.

 Do you have an overview of how much of your turnover goes to wages?

 The amount of bankruptcies in the restaurant industry has been increasing since 2014.
-Therefore, it is important that you as a self-employed person have control over your labor rate so that you can make informed decisions when it comes to regulating your daily staffing level in your restaurant or shop.
+Therefore, it is important that you as a self-employed person have control over your labor percentage so that you can make informed decisions when it comes to regulating your daily staffing level in your restaurant or shop.

 By keeping track of payroll expenses compared to revenue, you get a solid tool to know when to reduce your payroll costs without compromising either customer satisfaction, efficiency, or revenue.